mozilla-spidermonkey/embenchen/micro/wasmloop.md

 extranous fills.
 In our example it would remove the "fill v6" after the brz in ebb2 - that's all.)

-DCE runs before register allocation so regalloc should not insert any dead code, it needs to be careful about what it does.
-(Anyway dead code uses registers too and increases register pressure.)

 ## Why are calls different?

 Spills for calls are not "capacity" spills, they are necessary -- the value is live after the call but can't be in a register during the call.
-From the point of view of the caller, the value should be in a register unless capacity requires it to be on the stack.
+From the point of view of the caller, but ignoring the call, the value should be in a register unless capacity requires it to be on the stack.
 And even then it need not be on the stack always.

 By spilling a live range just because there is a function call, we force the value onto the stack completely.
 The coalescing phase has some mention of